"TITTER YE NOT"

 being a fan of 'Eton Rifles':

 "Which part of it doesn't he get?
-It wasn't intended as a fucking jolly drinking song for

 the Eton cadet corps.

 In 1995 the National Lottery granted money for a £4.6m sports complex, to add to Eton's existing facilities of two swimming pools, 30 cricket squares, 24 football, rugby and hockey pitches and a gym.
 The College paid £200,000 and contributed 4.5 hectares of land in return for exclusive use of the facilities during the daytime only.
 The UK Sports Council defended the deal on the grounds that the whole community would benefit, while the bursar claimed that Windsor, Slough and Eton Athletic Club was "deprived" because local people (who were not pupils at the College) did not have a world-class running track and facilities to train with.
-Steve Osborn, director of the Safe Neighborhoods Unit, described the decision as "staggering"given the background of a substantial reduction in youth services by councils across the country, a matter over which, however, neither the College nor the UK Sports Council, had any control.
-The facility, which became the Thames Valley Athletics Center, opened in April 1999.
+Steve Osborn, director of the Safe Neighbourhoods Unit, described the decision as "staggering" given the background of a substantial reduction in youth services by councils across the country, a matter over which, however, neither the College nor the UK Sports Council, had any control.
+The facility, which became the Thames Valley Athletics Centre, opened in April 1999.

 The Eton College CCF was founded in 1860 as the Eton College Rifle Corps at a time

-Napoleon III was threatening to invade Britain.
-It was the
+when it was thought that Napoleon III was threatening to invade Britain.
+It was the first

-first continuous school corps of its kind.
+continuous school corps of its kind.

-Boys can join the corps from D block upwards.The aim of the corps is to provide boys
+Boys can join the corps from D block upwards.
+The aim of the corps is to provide boys

 with a wide range of military skills, adventurous pursuits, leadership experience and